tonyzdev/eecs-resume-gpt_prompt/README.md

   (2) Worked with two engineers to refactor the user interface using React.js, which reduced the time it took customers to purchase products by an average of 48%.
   (3) Improved the job board's buying process to make it easy to use, resulting in an increase in user satisfaction from 73% to 84%.
 >
->If you have understood my request, please reply: i have understood, please provide [my experience]."
+>If you have understood my request, please reply: i have understood, please provide [my experience].